 - 1. Student picks up the Complete Withdraw form from the Student Services Office.
 Then the student fills out all the requested information. - 2.
-The student must get all the required signatures: - Advisor signatures - All their Instructors' signatures - Coordinator of Residence Life's Signature (if applicable) - Financial Aid signature - Bookstore signature (if they have a Book Scholarship) - 3.
-Return the form to the Student Services Office to be processed. - 4.
+The student must get all the required signatures: - a.
+Advisor signatures - b.
+All their Instructors' signatures - c.
+Coordinator of Residence Life's Signature (if applicable) - d.
+Financial Aid signature - e.
+Bookstore signature (if they have a Book Scholarship) - 3.
+Return the form to the Registrar's Office to be processed. - 4.
 Student goes to the Business Office to deal with any changes of their account.

-Self Service
+Self-Service

-Self Service is an internet based front end to the Pratt Community College Student Information System.
-It provides the student with -anytime, anywhere" access to information services.
+Self-Service is an internet based front end to the Pratt Community College Student Information System.
+It provides the student with "anytime, anywhere" access to information services.
 The student is able to access important information to them in a flexible yet secure manner.
 Such information includes the following: